toraljoshi27/GNN_drug_discovery/GNNDrugDiscovery/gnn_midterm_starter_v2/README.md

-# GNN for Molecular Property Prediction — Midterm Starter
+# GNN for Molecular Property Prediction

 This repository trains **GCN/GIN/GAT** on **Tox21 (multi-label)**, **BBBP (binary)**, and **ESOL (regression)** with **scaffold splits**.